East Michigan Region

 If you can’t find what you’re looking for, let us know.
 We’re ready to help in person, online or on the phone.

 1SBA loans subject to SBA eligibility.
 Huntington is the #1 SBA 7(a) lender in the number of loans in the region made up of Illinois, Indiana, Kentucky, Ohio, Michigan, West Virginia, Western Pennsylvania and Wisconsin.
-Source: U.S. Small Business Administration (SBA) from October 1, 2009 through September 30, 2015.
+Source: U.S. Small Business Administration (SBA) from October 1, 2008 to September 30, 2016.